 A successful DSA art portfolio demonstrates technical proficiency, creative thinking, and artistic growth over time — most students need 2-3 years of preparation starting from Primary 4.
 Schools like SOTA, NJC, and Victoria School look for versatility across media, original concepts, and evidence of artistic development.
-This guide covers everything parents need to know about DSA Visual Arts applications.
+Art by Ancourage's DSA programme helps parents navigate everything about Visual Arts applications.

 As the founder of Art by Ancourage with experience preparing students for DSA art portfolios, I have seen what makes applications stand out.
+Art by Ancourage has maintained a 100% DSA acceptance rate to date — with students admitted to SOTA, HCI (AEP), SJI, NJC, Victoria School, Nan Chiau High, Dunman High, LASALLE, RISD, and CalArts.
 The process is more than compiling artwork — it requires strategic planning, skill development, and authentic artistic expression.

 What Is DSA for Visual Arts?